 Savory vegan cabbage rolls are filled with a flavorful mixture of onions, garlic, lentils, and brown rice.
 This vibrant plant-based and gluten-free meal is inexpensive, super filling, and delicious!

-My colorful version of vegan cabbage rolls features vibrant red cabbage, meaty lentils, onions, garlic, brown rice, and tomato sauce.
-It's super flavorful and I think my grandma would be very proud of my twist on her recipe!
+My version of colorful vegan cabbage rolls are made with vibrant red cabbage, lentils, onions, garlic, brown rice, and tomato sauce.
+It's super flavorful and I think my grandma would love my vegan twist on her recipe!Â

-How to Make Vegan Cabbage Rolls
+How to Make It

 Boil water in a large stockpot and submerge the whole head of cabbage.
 Let it cook for 5 minutes or until the leaves start to soften and pull away.
 Use silicone-tipped tongs to pull off 10-12 large leaves and lay them on a dish towel to dry.